anoshainfirad007/anoshainfirad.github.io/README.md

 I also want to continue learning new computer skills and tools to improve my knowledge.
 In the future, my goal is to build a stable career in IT and become a reliable and skilled professional.

-## 📁Purpose of This Portfolio

-This reflective portfolio highlights my learning journey during the Capstone & Professional Practices course.
-It contains my weekly reflections, project work, and the knowledge I gained throughout the course.

-The purpose of this portfolio is to present my progress, show the skills I have developed, and demonstrate my understanding of professional practices in the computing field.

 ## 🚀 Projects

 ### 📡 Ultrasonic Sensor, Buzzer & LCD (Distance Detector)